ECCC-MSC/open-data/docs/msc-data/nwp_cansips/readme_cansips-datamartcsv_en.md

 # Canadian Seasonal to Inter-annual Prediction System (CanSIPS) Data in CSV Format

 The [Canadian Seasonal to Inter-annual Prediction System (CanSIPS)](readme_cansips_en.md) is a long-term prediction system whose objective is to forecast the evolution of global climate conditions.
-CanSIPS is a multi-model ensemble (MME) system using two climate models developed by the Canadian Centre for Climate Modelling and Analysis (CCCma).
+CanSIPS is a multi-model ensemble (MME) system using two atmosphere-ocean-land coupled models developed by the Canadian Centre for Climate Modelling and Analysis (CCCma) and the Canadian Meteorological Centre (CMC).
 It is a fully coupled atmosphere-ocean-ice-land prediction system relying on the operationnal data assimilation infrastructure for the initial state of the atmosphere, sea surface temperature and sea ice.
 For further technical information about CanSIPS please refer to the technical note.
-Principal components of CanSIPS

 ## Principal components of CanSIPS

-* __Assimilation mode__: CanSIPS uses a continuous assimilation cycle for the following 3D atmospheric variables: temperature, wind and humidity.
+* __Assimilation mode__: CanCM4 uses a continuous assimilation cycle for the following 3D atmospheric variables: temperature, wind and humidity.
 The oceanic variables: sea surface temperature and the sea ice are also assimilated by the system.
 The assimilated data are provided by the global atmospheric analysis available every 6 hours and the daily sea surface temperature and sea ice analysis.
-Also a 3D ocean temperature analysis is integrated to CanSIPS trial field before launching the integration.
+Also a 3D ocean temperature analysis is integrated to CanCM4 trial field before launching the integration.
+GEM-NEMO uses atmospheric initial condition of the Global Ensemble Prediction System (GEPS) which are generated from the Ensemble Kalman Filter (EnKF) with observations that are background-checked and bias-corrected by the Global Deterministic Prediction System (GDPS).
+The ocean and sea ice initial conditions come from the CMC GIOPS analysis.
+To initialize the land surface fields, the CMC Surface Prediction System (SPS) is run offline forced by the near-surface atmospheric and precipitation fields of the CMC analysis.

-* __Forecast mode__: The CanSIPS forecasts are based on a 10-member ensemble of forecasts produced with each of two CCCma climate models for a total ensemble size of 20.
+* __Forecast mode__: The CanSIPS forecasts are based on a 10-member ensemble of forecasts produced with each of the two models for a total ensemble size of 20.
 Monthly to multi-seasonal forecasts extending to 12 months are issued on the first day of each month.

-* __Hindcast mode__: CanSIPS climatology is based on series of historical forecasts covering the period 1981-2010.
-This climatology of the system is very useful for the interpretation of the forecast since the anomaly is generally used instead of the actual raw forecast.
+* __Hindcast mode__: CanSIPS climatology is based on a series of retrograde forecasts (e. g. historical forecasts) covering the period 1981 to 2010.
+This climatology is very useful for interpreting realistic forecasts because real-time forecast anomalies are generated instead of raw forecasts.

 ## Data address